radu-matei/signalr-dependency-injection-autofac/README.md

 # SignalRDependencyInjection
-SignalR Dependency Injection using Autofac
+SignalR Dependency Injection using Autofac and basic Redis backplane